gi-no/blog_mean_stack/article3.en.md

 | /users/:userId/starred | Starred questions |

 Use the same controller and HTML template and change the searching query by "query" variable.
-For my questions listing, the query checks whether the user of the question is the same as current login user or not.
+For my questions listing, the query checks whether the user of the question is the same as the current login user.
-For starred questions listing, the query checks whether the starred user for the question, the answers, or the comments contains current login user or not.
+For starred questions listing, the query checks whether the starred user for the question, the answers, or the comments contains current login user.

 client/app/questionsIndex/questionsIndex.js